danieltobiastan/reimagined-octo-parakeet/README.md

 This webpage combines client-side and server-side programming techniques to enhance the user experience. a template was built using flask, a python based web app framework.
 Flask connects the html, javascript and css with a database, and login and register forms.
 This allows the user to view their scores as well as a leaderboard of the top global scores.

+## Testing
+Constant revision of code by group members allowed us to keep an efficient, well written and succinct product throughout.
+Branches were constructed where the work was divided between group members, with it being merged together regularly at our group meetings via zoom.

+Some basic unittests were written to test password hashing and whether or not information was being accepted into the database.

+to run the test cases: _python test.py <filename>_

 ## Contributors
 - Daniel Tan (22684196)
 - Callum Brown (22985036)